-The Faculty awards eleven higher degrees as follows: Research - Doctor of Philosophy, Master of Engineering, Master of Surveying and Master of Science; Course Work Masters - Master of Biomedical Engineering, Master of Cognitive Science, Master of Computer Science, Master of Engineering Science (available in a number of areas of specialization), Master of Environmental Engineering Science, Master of Information Science and Master of Surveying Science.
+The Faculty awards higher degrees as follows: Research -Doctor of Philosophy, Master of Engineering and Master of Science; Course Work Masters - Master of Biomedical Engineering, Master of Cognitive Science, Master of Computer Science, Master of Engineering Science (available in a number of areas of specialization), Master of Environmental Engineering Science and Master of Information Science.
 In addition, the degrees of Doctor of Science and Master of Science may be awarded for research conducted in, or in association with, the Faculty of Engineering.